 Robyn Rowland, ‘De-lyricising the lyric?’

 In earlier books her themes included ‘the incompleteness, the unfinished edges of human love’ (Barrett Reid), death in its many forms; breast cancer and depression; language and silence; spiritual life.
 More recently, Robyn has been exploring history through poetry, captured by the experiences of the individual in history.
-Her work in Turkey has given rise to one of her two books out in 2015: This Intimate War Gallipoli/Çanakkale 1915 – İçli Dışlı Bir Savaş: Gelibolu/Çanakkale 1915, Turkish translations by Mehmet Ali Çelikel, from Five Islands Press in Australia and Bilge Kultur Sanat, Turkey.
+Her work in Turkey has given rise to one of her books in 2015: This Intimate War Gallipoli/Çanakkale 1915 – İçli Dışlı Bir Savaş: Gelibolu/Çanakkale 1915, Turkish translations by Mehmet Ali Çelikel, republished by Spinifex Press in 2018.
 See the book pages here for details.

-Her second book out in 2015, Line of Drift from the Irish Press Doire, contains poems that swing the reader between Ireland and Australia, the continuing tug of 'belonging'.
+Previously Line of Drift from Doire, contains poems that swing the reader between Ireland and Australia, the continuing tug of 'belonging'.
 Three of her earlier books have poems reflecting the experiences of exile and belonging as a third generation Irish Australian, a theme that emerged in her second book, Perverse Serenity (a narrative sequence of a love affair with an Irish monk) and continued in a newer form in Shadows at the Gate (after living in Ireland for some time).
 Earlier still, her second book, Fiery Waters, contains some political poems, poems celebrating a love with a younger man, and a breast cancer sequence ‘The Great Way’.

 Details are in the website if you look at the pages for each of the books.
 As Professor and Head of the School of Social Inquiry at Deakin University until 1996, Dr Robyn Robyn AO had an extensive academic career which you can view on the 'Academic biography' page.